The Biggest Loser season 2: Week 4

 The rift between the women was growing.
 The next morning Ryan and Suzanne have an argument over a comment Ryan made about having less teammates to train with her under Bob which greatly annoyed and hurt Suzanne.
 Shannon took offense to Ryan's comments that claimed Bob was happier without Shannon, Jen, and Suzanne (to which Bob denied) then told Shannon if she wants the drama she can keep it and he does not care.
 Shannon leaves while Bob stresses over how his Blue team was not a team at all due to the lack of unity and focus.
 Prior to the weigh-in, the Red Team showed great unity while the Blue Team clearly had no interest in cooperation.

 At the weigh-in, the Red Team chose Jen to sit out of the team's total weight loss, which turned out to be a wise choice when Jen lost 10 lbs under Matt's training.
-Suzanne and Shannon each lost 7 lbs while Ryan, Suzy, and Andrea pull less than that each, with a total team weight loss of 28 lbs bringing them to -2.68%.
+Suzanne and Shannon each lost 7 lbs while Ryan, Suzy, and Andrea pull less than that each, with a total team weight loss of 28 lbs bringing them to −2.68%.
 The Red Team needed to lose 43 lbs to beat the Blue Team.
-Red Team lost 59 lbs with total a percentage of -3.73%.
+Red Team lost 59 lbs with total a percentage of −3.73%.

 Jen won immunity making her safe from elimination this week.
 At the Blue Team's elimination the rifts from earlier in the week resurfaced as the girls that sat out the Las Vegas temptation (Ryan, Suzy, and Andrea) voted for Shannon while the girls that participated in the temptation (Shannon, Jen, and Suzanne) voted for Ryan resulting in a 3–3 tie.
 Suzanne had the power to send Shannon home but instead chose to gamble after giving a short statement about some of her teammates (whom voted for Shannon) knowing a trick or two about manipulation and decided to roll the dice forcing a tie by siding with Jen and Shannon.
 By the rules of The Biggest Loser the Red Team had the power to send home any member of the Blue team except Jen.
 Mark stated the Red Team chose to send home one of the lighter women in the house that works very hard in the Gym, but is the center of conflict in the house which both teams have had enough of, thus the Red team chose to send Ryan home.
+Since the show, Ryan has lost a total of 55 lbs and has been working out 6 times a week.